-Calculating net worth and liquid net worth can provide two valuable snapshots of someone’s financial health.
-Both look at what someone owns and what they owe.
-Both can help measure how someone’s progressing towards their goals.
+Calculating your net worth and liquid net worth can provide two valuable snapshots of your financial health.
+Both look at what you currently own minus what you currently owe, and both can help measure how you’re progressing toward your goals.

 Why Liquid Net Worth Matters

 Your liquid net worth is a measure of your ability to weather a financial storm.
 Imagine you need money for something important—a major home or car repair, a trip to the ER, or starting a new business.

 You need it now… or, at least, within the next few weeks or months.
 Where are you going to get the money?

 You might not want to look at selling things like your home, your car, your retirement savings, your baseball card collection, or Grandma’s wedding ring unless it’s absolutely necessary.